When the weather gets wetter and the trails get muddier, it’s time to fit winter tyres with a little more bite.

 Braking is excellent too, though the aggressive tread means it’s best as a front tyre allied to a quicker rear.
 If you ride mostly trail centres it’ll be a little wasted, though not out of its depth.

 WTB’s Tubeless Compatible System means it’s a tight fit on some wheels, bordering on nightmarish with our test pair of tubeless ready Stan’s Flow EX rims.
 It’s best on 21mm (or wider) rims, as anything under 19mm leaves it pinched and prone to rolling over.
-There’s a £50 Team Issue with a softer compound and a reinforced casing, but it’s 150g-plus heavier and only necessary if your riding is fast and very rocky.

 - Weight: 765g